Photon-HDF5/photon-hdf5/docs/phdata.rst

     - "generic" a generic measurement defined by fields in ``/setup`` and ``measurement_specs``.

-We encourage users to submit requests for new measurement types.
-The advantage of a "specific" measurement type compared to a "generic" one is that a "specific" measurement type can have additional fields (mandatory or optional) to save specific info (e.g. ``alex_period`` for "smFRET-usALEX").

 The *measurement_type* field describes the type of measurement saved within the file.
-It is an important field allowing software packages reading and saving Photon-HDF5 files to perform consistency checks (see also :ref:`measurement_type`).
+A "specific" measurement type, can mandate the presence of certain fields in ``measurement_specs`` (see also :ref:`measurement_type`).

+In Photon-HDF5 <0.5, each type of measurement required a distinct ``measurement_type``, which was inconvenient for supporting many variants of common measurements.
+In Photon-HDF5 0.5+ we added a "generic" measurement type which supports a large combination of setup configurations.
+The specific configuration is specified in ``/setup``.
+In this case, values in ``/setup/`` will determine mandatory ``measurement_specs`` fields.
+For details see :doc:`generic`.
+If you feel that a new "specific" measurement type is needed for your application please contact us.
+An advantage of a "specific" measurement type compared to "generic", is that additional fields can be made mandatory.

+The following ``measurement_specs`` fields are present in specific measurement types.

 For μs-ALEX, 2, 3 or N colors: